moderntribe/moose/README.md

 ## Lando Updates
 TBD: outline lando commands, db management, etc.

-## 1Password CLI
+### 1Password CLI
 TBD: outline 1Password CLI integration

-## GitHub Actions
+### GitHub Actions

 We use GitHub Action as a CI for deployments, testing and many other features.
-Take a look at [./docs/actions.md](./docs/actions.md) to learn more about each action.
+Take a look at the [GitHub Action Docs](./docs/actions.md) to learn more about each action.

-## Additional Documentation
+### Additional Documentation
 Specific features and functionality may have additional documentation in the [./docs](./docs) folder.
 * [NPM Packages, Scripts & Building Assets](./docs/npm.md)
 * [GitHub Actions](./docs/actions.md)